The Great Hall, Library of Congress –

 The celebration will showcase cultural performances, curated exhibits as well as several initiatives highlighting Hungarian American contributions, including:

-- The America 250 Commemorative Book, highlighting Hungarian American contributions and their lasting impact on the United States;
+- The USA 250 Commemorative Book, highlighting Hungarian American contributions and their lasting impact on the United States;

 - “Bridges of Greatness”, a series of documentary shorts exploring defining themes of Hungarian American excellence;

-Proceeds from the Gala will benefit scholarship programs for young Hungarians, community legacy projects selected by the America 250 Gala Committee, and community grants.
+Proceeds from the Gala will benefit scholarship programs for young Hungarians, community legacy projects selected by the USA 250 Gala Committee, and community grants.

 Please click the link below to find further information on ticketing and ways to participate in this once-in-a-lifetime celebration.
 Tickets are limited.